Meet Erich Sayers

 Thanks, so before we move on maybe you can share a bit more about yourself?

-Ive worked nearly 17 years working in Los Angeles at the worlds best entertainment advertising agencies.
-Now in Austin Texas I’m exploring other opportunists in advertising and anywhere else that my talents are valued.
-I’ve been making more personal art than ever before.
-My own creations and much more meaningful but less beneficial monetarily.
-I’m gaining new skills and venturing into new directions and opportunities.
+I’ve spent nearly 17 years in Los Angeles working at some of the world’s top entertainment advertising agencies.
+Now based in Austin, Texas, I’m exploring new opportunities—both within advertising and in any field where my skills and creativity are valued.
+Lately, I’ve been creating more personal art than ever before.
+These projects are deeply meaningful, even if they’re less financially rewarding.
+At the same time, I’m gaining new skills and branching out into exciting new directions.

 If you had to pick three qualities that are most important to develop, which three would you say matter most?